OffBroadway/flippydrive/source/installation/ethernet.rst

 Step 3: Connect ribbon cable
 ````````````````````````````

-Connect the ribbon cable to the FlippyDrive and the Ethernet board.
+Connect the ribbon cable to the extension port on the FlippyDrive and the Ethernet board:

-Inspect the Ethernet add-on.
-Check the ribbon cable connector locking tab and make sure it is in the unlocked/up position.
+Inspect the Ethernet add-on and the FlippyDrive extension port.
+Check both ribbon cable connector locking tabs and make sure they are in the unlocked/up position.

 Insert the ribbon cable, with the blue side of the ribbon cable facing **up** on both sides.